-Is your partner a Gen Xer - born between 1965-1980?
-This puts your partner in the menopause zone.
+Are you a Gen Xer - born between 1965-1980?
+This puts you in the menopause zone.
 The North American Menopause Society calculates there will be 1.1 billion post-menopausal women by 2025.
 I'm a Gen Xer and I knew precious little coming into menopause.
 My older sister alerted me to its impending arrival and told me about the herbal supplement she was on to alleviate symptoms.
 And that is all I had to go on.
-I started paying more attention to articles that covered menopause, and when it hit me in 2020, I started researching this new phasemore deeply
+I started paying more attention to articles that covered menopause, and when it hit me in 2020, I started researching this new phase more deeply.